saeedvir/laravel-permissions/README.md

     // User has all these roles
 }

-// Check permission (includes permissions from roles) if ($user->hasPermission('create-post')) {
+// Check permission (includes permissions from active roles, filters expired) if ($user->hasPermission('create-post')) {
     // User can create posts
 }